It is due to excessive growth hormone production (GH), usually by a pituitary growth hormone secretory adenoma.

 - A more prominent front.

 - Rough and oily skin.

 Other changes include:

 - Tingling and lack of sensitivity in the hands and feet.

 - Vision problems.

-The excess of growth hormone interrupts the metabolism of carbohydrates, which causes resistance to insulin, possibly diabetes and high cholesterol.
-Complications can be life threatening.
+The excess growth hormone interrupts carbohydrates’ metabolism, which causes insulin resistance, possibly diabetes, and high cholesterol.
+Complications can be life-threatening.
 They include:

-- Cardiomyopathy , a type of heart disease.
+- Cardiomyopathy is a type of heart disease.

 - Hypertension or high blood pressure.

 - Hypopituitarism, or reduced production of other pituitary hormones.